Certora/Documentation/docs/cvl/methods.md

  - {ref}`exact-methods-entries` match a single method of a single contract.
  - {ref}`wildcard-methods-entries` match a single method signature on all contracts.
- - {ref}`catchall-methods-entries` match all methods of a single contract.

 (exact-methods-entries)=
 ### Exact entries